10 Home Recording Studio Essentials for Beginners

-These days it pays to use DAWs that works on both Windows and Mac.
-This opens up more opportunities to collaborate with other music producers around the world who might not be using the same computer OS as you.
+These days it pays to use DAWs that work on both Windows and Mac (and sometimes Linux).
+This opens up more opportunities to collaborate with other music producers around the world who might be working on different computer OS.

 iii.
 Industry Standard DAWs

-Like it or not, if you work professionally with music – you’re going to bump into scenarios where you’ll have to work in ‘industry-standard’ DAWs like Pro Tools or Steinberg Nuendo.
+Like it or not, if you work professionally with music, especially in broadcast audio – you’re going to find yourself in scenarios where you’ll have to work in ‘industry-standard DAWs like Pro Tools or Steinberg Nuendo.
 It pays itself to be a producer who knows how to use Pro Tools.

-- Logic Pro – Definitely one of the most complete DAWs at only $199.
+- Logic Pro – If you use a Mac, definitely get Logic Pro.
+It’s the most complete DAWs at $199.

-- Reaper – Affordable and highly customizable, for Windows.
+- Reaper – Affordable and highly customizable, for Windows, Mac and also Linux!

-- PreSonus Studio One Priced for as low as $99.95, this is a DAW that you can scale with.
+- PreSonus Studio One Priced for as low as $99.95, Studio One is a good DAW to start learning with.

 - FL Studio – Recommended for electronic music producers.
-From more of a fun software, it has now turned into a more serious DAW, with a complete sequencer, arranger and more.
+Having started as a ‘fun’ software, it has now turned into a serious DAW, with a complete sequencer, arranger, and more.